sdras/awesome-actions/ideas.md

 This is a list of ideas of actions and workflows that people would like to see one day.

-If you would like to contribute to this, feel free to add to the list:
+If you would like to contribute to this, First check the action exists first, but if it hasn't yet, feel free to add to the list:

 ## Ideas